-No two landscape maintenance contracts are the same—so how do you know yours is right for you?
-Use the Five Ws as your guide.
-The famous “who, what, when, where, why” method is also a useful tool for evaluating whether a landscape maintenance contract will serve you and your landscape well.
+No two landscape maintenance contracts are the same — so how do you know yours is right for you?
+Use the Five W's as your guide.
+The famous “who, what, where, when, and why” method is also a useful tool for evaluating whether a landscape maintenance contract will serve you and your landscape well.
 Just like negotiating a snow and ice removal contract, knowing what to ask during the process is crucial.
 Let’s break it down:

 Who: Know Your Team